EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 --cloud-provider {aws-s3,azure-blob-storage}
 :    the cloud provider to which the backup should be uploaded

+--tags KEY1,VALUE1 KEY2,VALUE2 ...
+:    a space-separated list of comma-separated key-value pairs representing tags
+     to be added to each object created in cloud storage

 -P, --profile
 :    profile name (e.g. INI section in AWS credentials file)